 Swimming in the pool with eyelash extensions

-If your eyelash extensions can survive a day at the beach, then I can certainly be worn while swimming in the pool.
+If your eyelash extensions can survive a day at the beach, then they can certainly be worn while swimming in the pool.
 Again, you should wait at least 4 hours for the glue to cure.
 Also, there are a couple of dangers to the extensions you need to be wary of.

 Exposure to chlorine